Trump says 'let Russia back in' as he heads for G7 summit

-LA MALBAIE, Que. -- U.S. President Donald Trump injected fresh drama into an already tense meeting of the Group of Seven major industrialized nations Friday, calling for Russia, ousted for its the annexation of Crimea, to be reinstated.
+LA MALBAIE, Que. -- U.S President Donald Trump charged into a summit of major industrialized nations on Friday for contentious trade talks, injecting fresh drama even before he arrived by calling for Russia, ousted from the elite group of nations for its annexation of Crimea, to be reinstated.

-"Why are we having a meeting without Russia in the meeting?
-Trump said.
+"Why are we having a meeting without Russia in the meeting?"
+Trump asked.
 "They should let Russia come back in because we should have Russia at the negotiating table."

-Solidifying his solo status on the world stage, Trump also lashed out at longtime allies over their criticism of his trade policies and plans an early exit from the G-7 meeting.
+Solidifying his solo status on the world stage, Trump also lashed out at longtime allies over their criticism of his trade policies.
+Trump plans an early exit from the G7 meeting in his first visit to Canada as president.

 Russia was ousted from the elite group in 2014 as punishment for President Vladimir Putin's annexation of Crimea and its support for pro-Russian separatists in Ukraine.
 In the U.S., special counsel Robert Mueller is investigating whether Trump's campaign colluded with Russia in a bid to sway the 2016 presidential election in his favour.